 - Wear well-fitted masks when visiting indoors with unvaccinated people from multiple households

 - Get tested if experiencing COVID-19 symptoms

 - Follow CDC and health department travel requirements and recommendations

 Health Center at Auraria has been named a Point of Dispensing Center.

 CU Anschutz Medical Campus is partnering with UCHealth and affiliate hospitals to ensure all university-affiliated personnel are vaccinated.

-CU Boulder Medical Services has been asked to be a vaccine provider.
-The campus is currently analyzing logistics to prepare.
-This site will only provide vaccines to CU Boulder faculty, staff and students.
+CU Boulder Medical Services will serve as a vaccine provider.
+A vaccine sign-up form is now avaialble to CU Boulder faculty, staff and students.